 Time lost to collection: a direct impact on service fluidity

-When service is in full swing, when you're in the middle of a rush, every extra click, every product misplaced in the interface, every printer connection bug slows down checkout.
+When service is in full swing and you're in the middle of a rush, every extra click, every product misplaced in the interface, and every printer connection error slows down the checkout process.

 Cash register errors: invisible but real losses

-Between forgotten manual discounts, products entered twice, errors in change or incorrectly recorded refunds, cash register errors can add up.
-Over the course of a month, this can add up to several hundred euros.
-And that's without mentioning the cash register discrepancies that are difficult to trace with an old system.
+Between forgotten manual discounts, items scanned twice, errors in giving change, and incorrectly recorded refunds, cash register errors add up.
+Over the course of a month, this can amount to several hundred euros.
+And that’s not to mention cash register discrepancies that are difficult to trace using an outdated system.

 These losses, often invisible on a day-to-day basis, have a direct impact on your profitability and can weigh heavily on your margins without you even being aware of it.